TEAMMATES/teammates/docs/e2e-testing.md

 All E2E test classes inherit from `BaseE2ETestCase` which contains methods that are common to most test cases, such as preparing the `Browser` object used for testing.

+To help verify the state of the datastore,
+- `BaseTestCaseWithDatastoreAccess` contains methods to compare datastore entities like `verifyPresentInDatastore`
+- `BaseTestCaseWithBackDoorApiAccess` contains methods that make use of `Backdoor` to access the datastore
+- `Backdoor` contains methods to create API calls to the back-end without going through the UI.

 ## Page Object Pattern